iotauth/lifi-auth/README.md

 -   `include/`: Header files defining the public interface for each module.
 -   `sender/src/`: The main application firmware (`lifi_flash.c`) for the Pico transmitter.
 -   `lib/`: External libraries, including `mbedtls`, `pico-sdk`, and `picotool`.
+-   `deps/`: required repositories for session key including `sst-c-api` and `iotauth`.
+- - `iotauth` to be run if setting up server for live connection and live access to session key (on pi4)
 -   `CMakeLists.txt`: The main build file that orchestrates the compilation of all modules and targets.

 ---